Adaptive Split-Fusion Transformer: Experiments

 \textbf{HMCB} \textit{vs} \textbf{Convolutional Candidates}.
 We plug the PCM, Residual Bottleneck, and HMCB into the ASF-former.
 To exclude the influence of the fusion strategy, we employ ``Simple Fusion'' in all three ASF-formers.
 The comparison is shown in Table~\ref{table:convbranch}.
 We observe that the HMCB achieves the best accuracy (82.5\%) among all candidates while consuming comparable or fewer computations (Params / MACs) than the Residual Bottleneck or PCM.
 This validates that the HMCB is more complementary to global attention than the rest at a low computational cost.
 Moreover, plugging PCM into ASF-former (with simple fusion) performs slightly better than in the original ViTAE, verifying the effectiveness of the Split Parallelism mechanism.
 We fix the convolutional branch to be an HMCB in the following experiments.

 \textbf{Split Parallelism} \textit{vs} \textbf{Single Path}.
 We further compare the Split Parallelism with Single Path methods.
-For the Single Path method, we remove channel split and feed the entire input into an Attention-Only or HMCB-Only path.
-Hereby, we still adopt ``Simple Fusion'' (Fig.~\ref{fig:fusion}(a)) in this ablation .
+We remove the channel split for the Single Path method and feed the entire input into an Attention-Only or HMCB-Only path.
+Hereby, we still adopt ``Simple Fusion'' (Fig.~(\ref{fig:fusion}a)) in this ablation .
 Notably, the HMCB-only replaces the [{\tt CLASS}] token with an average pooled vector to predict final categories.
 The results are shown in Table~\ref{table:branch}.
 Our Split Parallelism achieves 82.5\% accuracy, which remarkably outperforms single-path settings (81.7\% for Atten-only and 72.4\% for Conv-only).
 Thanks to the Split strategy, our parallelism achieves comparable or fewer Parameters \& MACs than single path methods.
 This also indicates that the HMCB and attention branches are complementary; meanwhile, our Split Parallelism could capture and integrate the information from both branches very well.

 \textbf{Adaptive Fusion} \textit{vs} \textbf{Counterparts}.
 We implement fusion strategies in Section~\ref{sec:adaptive}, including ``Simple Fusion'', ``Context-Agnostic Fusion'' and ``Adaptive Fusion'', on top of the ASF-former.
 All fusion variants intake outputs from the attention branch and HMCB.
 We present their comparison in Table~\ref{table:fusion}.
 We find that our Adaptive Fusion achieves 82.7\% accuracy, which is superior to all the other counterparts under similar parameters and MACs.
 This indicates the effectiveness of adapting the weights according to visual contents and verifies the different branch preferences of different images.
 Notably, Context-Agnostic Fusion performs worse than Simple Fusion, showing that the coarsely learning context-agnostic weights would even degrade both branches' capability and training effect.